reactive-python/reactpy-django/docs/src/features/components.md

     Any view can be rendered within compatibility mode.
 However, the `transforms`, `strict_parsing`, `request`, `args`, and `kwargs` arguments do not apply to compatibility mode.

-    Please note that by default the iframe is unstyled, and thus won't look pretty until you add some CSS.

     === "components.py"